rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

 - `geolocation-status`: this event is dispatched when geolocation status changes.
 Its `detail` is a bool representing active/inactive.
 - `captive-portal-login-request`: this event is dispatched when captive portal detection redirect to a login page.
 Its `detail` is an object as { type, id, url }, type contains a string of this event, id contains a string of number which has increment 1 when each time the event is sent, and url contains a string of login page url.
 - `captive-portal-login-result`: this event is dispatched when captive portal login process is finished.
 Its `detail` is an object as { result, id }, result contains a boolean ture if login successfully, otherwise false.
 The id corresponds to the id from `captive-portal-login-request`, same id means that they are request/result pair.
+- `caret-state-changed`: this event is dispatched when the accessible-caret changes.
+See [`CaretStateChangedEvent.webidl`](https://searchfox.org/mozilla-central/source/dom/webidl/CaretStateChangedEvent.webidl) for `detail`.

 ## WindowProvider delegate